compose-spec/compose-spec/build.md

 In the former case, the whole path is used as a Docker context to execute a Docker build, looking for a canonical `Dockerfile` at the root of the directory.
 The path can be absolute or relative.
 If it is relative, it MUST be resolved from the Compose file parent folder.
-If it is absolute, the path prevents the Compose file from being portable so the Compose implementation SHOULD warn user accordingly.
+If it is absolute, the path prevents the Compose file from being portable so the Compose implementation SHOULD warn the users accordingly.

 In the later case, build arguments can be specified, including an alternate `Dockerfile` location.
 The path can be absolute or relative.
 If it is relative, it MUST be resolved from the Compose file parent folder.
-If it is absolute, the path prevents the Compose file from being portable so the Compose implementation SHOULD warn user accordingly.
+If it is absolute, the path prevents the Compose file from being portable so the Compose implementation SHOULD warn the users accordingly.

 ## Consistency with `image`